Roblox is ushering in the next generation of entertainment, allowing kids of

 find in a responsible manner, the following conduct is expressly prohibited

-and will result in disqualification from the Bug Bounty Program:
+and will result in disqualification from the Bug Bounty Program and, if

 - Disclosing any vulnerabilities or suspected vulnerabilities you discover to any other person without explicit Roblox authorization